 - 1. Connect each machine's Ethernet port to the breakout box. - a.
-Connect a standard Ethernet cable from the network card of each machine to the breakout box in the corner of the desk.
-Start with the first (top left-most) jack on the breakout box. - b.
+Connect a standard Ethernet cable from each machine to the breakout box.
+Start with the first jack (top left-most) on the breakout box. - b.
 If your machine has two Ethernet ports, try the top-most port first.
 If the operating system fails to detect a connection, try the other port. - 2.
 Connect the serial console cable to the XP machine - a.
 The console cable is the flat, light-blue cable with the serial connector on one end. - b.
 Connect the serial side of the cable to the serial port on the Windows XP machine. - c.
 Connect the other end of the console cable to the yellow jack on the breakout box.